Welcome to the training section for researchers, select the relevant training session from the list below.

 - Research Skills for Clinicians

-The CNRG runs regular research workshops, training and support, and an annual Nursing, Midwifery and Allied Health Professionals research conference.
+The CNRG runs regular research workshops, training and support, and an annual Nursing, Midwifery and Allied Health Professionals (NMAHP) research conference.

 Previous workshops and training have included:

 - Drop-in research surgeries

 - Turning a clinical problem into a research question

 The Medical Library supports the University of Cambridge and CUH, and offers various types of training and resources, tailored to suit NMAHP research needs.
 Examples include:

 CAHPR has an East Anglia Research Hub and offers training and networking opportunities.